szweibel/DHRI-static/guides/nltk.md

 [NLTK](http://www.nltk.org/) stands for Natural Language Tool Kit, and it is an open source Python library for analyzing language data.
 It is used for Python programs that work with text in statistical natural language processing (NLP).
 In plain terms, NLTK allows users to work with collections of text to clean, categorize, and analyze that text.
 As such, it is an excellent tool for text analysis.

-ATTENTION: NLTK comes installed with the [conda](conda.md) package managment system and may already be installed in your environment.
+ATTENTION: NLTK comes installed with the [conda](conda.md) package management system and may already be installed in your environment.

 ## Why we use it